hardin47/website/Math154/Notes/02-viz.md

 (3) consider alternative scenarios *when else did O-rings fail?
 What is the science behind O-ring failure?*, and (4) the graphics had been assessed *what is all of the extra noise?  are the words being used accessible to non-engineers?*.

 Tufte [@Tufte97] created the graphic below which should have been used before the launch to convince others to postpone.
 As you can see, the graphic is extremely convincing.
 An aside: the O-ring data are well suited for an analysis using logistic regression.
-At this point, most scientists believe that the temperature *caused* the O-ring failure, however, the data do not speak to the causal relationship because they were not collected using a randomized experiment.
+Today, most scientists believe that the temperature *caused* the O-ring failure, however, the data do not speak to the causal relationship because they were not collected using a randomized experiment.
 That is, there could have been other confounding variables (e.g., humidity) which were possible causal mechanisms.

 <div class="figure" style="text-align: center">